splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 microk8s helm3 install snmp -f deployment_values.yaml -f config_values.yaml splunk-connect-for-snmp/snmp-installer --namespace=sc4snmp --create-namespace
 ```
 From now on, when editing SC4SNMP configuration, the configuration change must be
-inserted in corresponding section of `config_values.yaml`.
+inserted in the corresponding section of `config_values.yaml`.
 For more details check [configuration](../configuration.md) section.

-Use following command to propagate configuration changes:
+Use the following command to propagate configuration changes:
 ``` bash
 microk8s helm3 upgrade --install snmp -f deployment_values.yaml -f config_values.yaml splunk-connect-for-snmp/snmp-installer --namespace=sc4snmp --create-namespace
 ```
 ### Verify deployment
-In a few minutes all pods should be up and running.
+In a few minutes, all pods should be up and running.
 It can be verified with:
 ``` bash
 microk8s kubectl get pods -n sc4snmp
 ```